grpc/proposal/A72-open-telemetry-tracing.md

 (currently available in Java, Go, Python) allows binaries that have a mix of OpenTelemetry and OpenCensus dependencies to export trace spans from both frameworks, and keep the correct parent-child relationship.
-This is the recommended approach to migrate to OpenTelemetry in one binary gradually.
+This is the recommended approach to migrate to OpenTelemetry incrementally within a single binary.
 Note that the in-binary migration and cross-process migration can be done in parallel.

 The shim package that bridges two libraries works as follows, considering the